Three different strategies generally prevail when looking at international businesses’ use of Facebook Brand Pages:

 So, what is changing?

 - Organisations that have multiple country brand pages will be able to easily gather all of its different pages under one.
 In its current version, like the one employed by Coca-Cola and Carlsberg, the level of localisation is limited.
 For example, the tabs and the “About” section of Coca-Cola’s page remain in English although accessing the page from a non-English speaking country.
 Switch Region will provide a higher degree of localisation, as templates can differ from one page to the other.

 - Long before this feature was in the makings, Starbucks acknowledged the benefits of employing a centralised, yet highly localised approach.
 The coffee giant’s customised “International” app can best be described as a geo-selector for Facebook and basically serves the same purpose as is intended with Switch Region, which is to make it easy for the visitor to select his/her preferred version on one hand, while allowing international corporations to gather their entire following in one place on the other.

-- In relation, as a Danish native living in Spain, I’ll be able to choose the Danish version (if available), whereas now I’m restricted to viewing a mixture of English and Spanish content.
+- In relation, as a Danish native living in Spain, I will be able to choose the Danish version (if available), whereas now I am restricted to viewing a mixture of English and Spanish content.
 Offering choice is always desirable from a usability perspective.

 All in all, this is a neat iteration which will come in handy for many international organisations.
-It doesn’t, however, magically create localised pages for you.
-So if you’re operating on a global scale and seeing a notable revenue contribution from foreign markets but have yet to glocalise your Facebook business presence, the upcoming launch of Switch Region should further incentivise that move, I’d say.
+It does not, however, magically create localised pages for you.
+So, if you are operating on a global scale and seeing a notable revenue contribution from foreign markets but have yet to glocalise your Facebook business presence, the upcoming launch of Switch Region should further incentivise that move, I would say.